outaagunga/documentation/strategy-forex.md

 * WALK → ACTIVE if price loses SD1 but expansion persists, provided no exit condition has been triggered and the count of failed WALK attempts during the current ACTIVE phase does not exceed R (e.g. R = 2)
 * A failed WALK attempt is defined as price entering WALK state but losing SD1 before any exit condition is triggered
 * ACTIVE → IDLE if expansion fails or if Normalized BBWidth does not exceed the maximum Normalized BBWidth value recorded during the ACTIVE phase within the last M bars
-* Expansion fails if Normalized BBWidth contracts for 2 consecutive bars below the threshold ε (e.g., ε = 5–10% of Normalized BBWidth) indicating volatility is not sustaining
+* Expansion fails (triggering ACTIVE → IDLE) if Normalized BBWidth contracts for 2 consecutive bars OR if the Leading Band curves toward the Middle Band for 2 consecutive bars before a WALK is established (e.g., ε = 5–10% of Normalized BBWidth) indicating volatility is not sustaining
 * If no WALK occurs within M bars after activation → IDLE (e.g M = 5–10 bars)
 * Exit conditions override WALK → ACTIVE transitions